 Last week, a cloud-based crypto-mining company, NiceHash, suspended all operations after hackers breached their network and confiscated 4,736 bitcoins.
 The value of the coins range from $50 to $80 million dollars depending on what day’s close you choose to value the loot.
 NiceHash is an exchange market that allows users to rent or buy computing capacity for cryptocurrency mining from other users or companies that have extra capacity.
 Users are compensated for their mining services with bitcoin that is then stored in BTC wallets hosted by Nice-Hash.
 The company was notified of the situation when users contacted them that their wallets were empty.
 The company then put up a notice on their website that all operations had been temporarily suspended as they investigated the extent of the breach.

-This is not the first enterprise security breach resulting in a massive theft of bitcoins.
+This is not the first of enterprise security troubles resulting in a massive theft of bitcoins.
 On August 2, 2016, Bitfinex, the world's largest digital currency exchanges at the time was the victim of an enterprise security attack resulting in the loss of 119,756 coins.
 At the time of the break in, the loss was approximately $60 million.
 The incident resulted in a 20% plunge in bitcoin prices before recovering.
 The largest bitcoin heist of all time took place in 2014 when hackers broke into the Mt.
 Gox bitcoin exchange and stole 850,000 coins in a single attack.
 The coins were valued at roughly $450 million.
 Although 200,000 coins were eventually recovered, Mt.
 Gox was forced into bankruptcy, as the losses were unsurmountable.

 Cybersecurity firms have even witnessed state sponsored bitcoin attacks.
 Earlier in May of this year, North Korea launched a series of spear phishing attacks against South Korean bitcoin exchanges.
 It is believed that the attacks are part of an overall strategy by the regime to steal virtual currencies as a means of evading sanctions and fund their operations.
 The anonymity of cryptocurrencies is just as attractive to rogue states, as it is criminals.
 Once a crypto coin is stolen, it is virtually impossible to prevent the thief from spending it in untraceable ways.